Cindra Kamphoff, Ph.D.Page address: http://ahn.mnsu.edu/sportpsychology/facultyandstudents/cindrakamphoff.html

-Dr. Kamphoff, along with faculty in the Department of Psychology, Theatre, and Music, are starting a Center for Sport and Performance Psychology that will open in University Square in January 2013.
-As one of the few centers of it's kind in the US, the Center is expected to make a national impact as well as help performers reach their potential in the state and local community.
+Dr. Kamphoff, along with faculty in the Department of Psychology, Theatre, and Music, started the Center for Sport and Performance Psychology that opened in University Square in January 2013.
+As one of the few centers of it's kind in the US, the Center is working to make a national impact as well as help performers reach their potential in the state and local community.

 Professional Contributions and Honors

-Dr. Kamphoff is a competitive marathoner and recently won the Omaha Marathon.
-She looks forward to running the Boston Marathon for the 3rd time this Spring.
+Dr. Kamphoff is a competitive marathoner and in 2012 she won Omaha Marathon.
+She has run the Boston Marathon 4 times and over 10 marathons.

 SELECTED RESEARCH PROJECTS IN PROGRESS